Kane (wrestler): Emergence of Kane; WWF Champion (1997–1998)

-In April 1997, the WWF "slowly and meticulously" began building up to the debut of Jacobs' new character of Kane: a horror-themed juggernaut and hellish personification of everything fire.
+In April 1997, the WWF "slowly and meticulously" began building up to the debut of Jacobs's new character Kane, a horror-themed juggernaut and hellish personification of everything relating to fire.
 The character's theme and persona is rooted in malevolent acts of arson by his older half-brother, The Undertaker, that occurred during their youth.
-Rounding out his "Hellfire and Brimstone" gimmick, Kane was combined with a specialty match personalized to him, dubbed the "Inferno match".
+Rounding out his "Hellfire and Brimstone" gimmick, Kane was combined with the Inferno match, a specialty match personalized to him.

-At In Your House 14: Revenge of the 'Taker, The Undertaker launched a fireball into the face of his former manager, Paul Bearer, who had previously had his protégé Mankind do the same to The Undertaker prior to the event.
+At In Your House 14: Revenge of the 'Taker on April 20, The Undertaker launched a fireball into the face of his former manager, Paul Bearer, who had previously had his protégé Mankind do the same to The Undertaker prior to the event.
 On the May 12 edition of Raw, Mankind reintroduced Bearer, who attempted to reunite with Undertaker because of his status as WWF Champion.
 This was all following a long period of mutual hostility between the two.
 After The Undertaker's adamant refusals, Bearer used the ultimatum of revealing The Undertaker's "deepest, darkest secret" to the world in order to coerce him into being his protégé.
 The Undertaker begrudgingly acceded to Bearer's wishes for a few months but eventually lost his patience with Bearer's abrasive management of him and rejected all association with him.
 Bearer responded by publicly revealing that his long-lost brother, Kane (later revealed as Bearer's illegitimate son and the Undertaker's half-brother), was coming to the WWF to challenge him.
 In sharing this news, Bearer disclosed that The Undertaker had started a fire at his family's funeral home, in effect murdering his family.
 Kane, who The Undertaker thought long dead from the incident, was left physically and mentally scarred.
-Undertaker claimed that Kane, a "pyromaniac", was the one who started the fire and could not possibly have survived (however, in October 1998 Undertaker confessed to purposefully burning down the home in attempt to murder Kane).
+Undertaker claimed Kane, a pyromaniac, started the fire and could not possibly have survived (in October 1998 Undertaker confessed to purposely burning down the home in attempt to murder Kane).